Admission & Aid FAQs

 What happens once I file my FAFSA form?

-After the FAFSA form has been filed, you will be mailed a Student Aid Report (SAR), which indicates your Expected Family Contribution (EFC) and your estimated federal Pell Grant eligibility.
+After the FAFSA form has been filed, you will be mailed a Student Aid Report (SAR), which indicates your Student Aid Index (SAI) and your estimated federal Pell Grant eligibility.
 If you file electronically, you will be notified via email.
 The College will also receive your SAR.

 When will I receive an aid offer notification?